NF997/OTSecurityIncidents/Brainstorming.md

 - Much more complex than Blackenergy
 - CRASHOVERRIDE framework used
 - Required significant pre-positioning
-- Many ICS/SCADA protocol payloads, many behaviours on both IT & OT side
+- Many ICS/SCADA protocol payloads, many behaviors on both IT & OT side
-- Credential capture via Mimikatz (could be detected with a signature-based approach) -> Comromised user accounts & attacker created accounts
+- Credential capture via Mimikatz (could be detected with a signature-based approach) -> Compromised user accounts & attacker created accounts
 - Used LoL (?) commands to pivot into ICS/SCADA via Windows LM/SQL
-- Spoofed ICS/SCADA ommand messages
+- Spoofed ICS/SCADA command messages
 - At transmission level
-- The attackers leraned from 2015 and made the attack scalable
+- The attackers learned from 2015 and made the attack scalable
 - Blueprint, not a targeted attack
 - Unclear why it was not more widespread
 - Infection vector (kill chain stage 1) is unknown